Listen to this article

 USCIS H1B Site Visit in CoronaVirus

-Many people have reported that they have received calls from USCIS (or at least the person says they are from USCIS) and asks to furnish H1B approval details.
+Many people have reported that they have received calls from USCIS (or at least the person says they are from USCIS) and asked to furnish H1B approval details.

 This is a very serious matter as it is difficult to differentiate between fraud and genuine calls.